census-bds/disaster-tool/README.md

 - There is no data source that provides geographically granular data with sufficient coverage about which industries produce which products.

 - There isn't a ports shapefile.

-### Data cleaning choices + anomalies + outstanding questions

-1. Why is there more Econ Census data available from the FTP site than from the API?
-We have greater industry coverage in the file from the FTP site, so we use that.

-2. BLS QCEW NAICS may not match Census NAICS.
-BLS QCEW uses 2022 NAICS, while the 2017 Econ Census used 2017 NAICS.
-In addition, BLS sometimes specifies distinctions (e.g. residential vs non-residential/commercial) that are not present in the Econ Census data.
-Since we use establishment counts from BLS, we stick as closely to their taxonomy as possible.

-3. County coverage for BLS QCEW may be poor in states where there have been substantial county boundary changes.
-Alaska is one such state.
-We do not attempt to create a canonical list of county FIPS or to harmonize county geographies.
-We simply take what is available from the BLS QCEW API.

-4. In the imports API, the HS6 product code long description field contains some strange characters that prevented these descriptions from being parsed out of JSON.

 ##### Notes from 2017 Econ Census table